Friday, May 8, 2009

 Subject the present to your subtle elusive slaughter,

-As well as your children who knowingly falter.
+And spare these children who knowingly falter.

 Thursday, October 23, 2008